samscam/DynamicStyles/Readme.md

 * From the **identity inspector** set the custom class to `DynamicStyleLabel`.
 The module should update by itself (if it doesn't, make sure it says `DynamicStyles`)
 * In the **attributes inspector** there's a box called `Style Name` – type the name of one of your defined styles in there and watch the label update!

 The same goes for buttons.
-The custom class for them is `DynamicStyleButton`
+The custom class for them is `DynamicStyleButton`.
+Plan is to extend this to other UIView variants sometime.

-** NOTE: ** This works fine with Xcode 6.3.1 - well done Apple for fixing the bugs :)

 ### Code